-Compulsory multiple choice paper.
-Forty items of the four-choice type, designed to discriminate between grades C to G. The questions, targeted at the lower grades, will be based on the Core curriculum and testing skills mainly in Assessment Objectives A and B.
+Compulsory A multiple-choice paper consisting of forty items of the four-choice type.

+The questions will be based on the Core curriculum, will be of a difficulty appropriate to grades C to G, and will test skills mainly in Assessment Objectives A and B.